Aidar5/nattoeng/docs/source/book/02_git_github/git_github_changes.rst

 -  The pyneng user name for your Github user name;
 -  The online-2-natasha-samoylenko repository name for your Github repository.

-As a result, in the current directory in which git clone was executed, a directory with the name of the repository will appear, in my case - "online-2-natasha-samoylenko".
+As a result, in the current directory in which "git clone" was executed, a directory with the name of the repository will appear, in my case - "online-2-natasha-samoylenko".
 This directory now contains the contents of the Github repository.

 Working with the repository
 ^^^^^^^^^^^^^^^^^^^^^